-It turns out I’m not the only mom (or dad) crazy enough to try this.
-Call us the new guard of domesticity, urban farmers, radical homemakers: we’re out there trying to grow a little food, live on a little less, have some fun.
-It’s a job that takes work, but it’s flexible, the commute is awesome, and I can always bring the kids along.
+I’m not the only mom (or dad) crazy enough to try this.
+We are the new guard of domesticity, urban farmers, radical homemakers: we’re out there trying to grow a little food, live on a little less, have some fun.
+One stumbling step after the other, we are trying to grow our own bliss in the most hands-on way we can.

-If you have questions, they might be answered in the FAQ.
+If you questions, they might be answered in the FAQ.